LivelyKernel/lively.next/README.md

 We try to require/support the current LTS version of `node`.

-For some more advanced development operations (bulk testing from the command line), you will also need
+For some more advanced development operations (such as bulk testing from the command line and spell checking inside of `lively.next`), you will also need

 - `sed` or `gsed` on MacOs
 - `ss` or `netstat` on MacOs